mikeyamamoto/electroncash-docs/index.rst

 Welcome to the Electron Cash documentation!
 ===========================================

-**Electron Cash version 2.9.4 has been released.
-This upgrade includes support for the November hard fork and is required.
-Version 2.9.3 and below will not work correctly after the hard fork.**
+**SECURITY ALERT: Electron Cash version 3.1.2 has been released.
+A JSONRPC security hole was discovered that affects all Electrum forks.
+This has been fully patched in Electron Cash 3.1.2.
+If you were running a prior version as an online wallet without a strong password, you should consider the wallet compromised and create a fresh wallet with version 3.1.2 or better. **

 Electron Cash is a lightweight Bitcoin Cash wallet.